randerzander/SaltSplitter/README.md

 /usr/hdp/current/phoenix-client/bin/psql.py setup/phoenix-ddl.sql
 ```

-Configuration is exposed in the conf directory. `example.props`
+Configuration is exposed in the conf directory.

 Make sure to set the correct number of salt buckets in `conf/example.props`.